Minelordsuniverse/NFS-Heat_Cinematic_Camera_Thingy/NFSH_CameraToolKit_v1-master/README.md

 # Need For Speed:Heat - Cinematic camera thingy
-Compile it yourself if you can, and run the program as administrator
+Compile the .csproj file yourself if you can, and run the program as administrator for it to work.
+You can modify the source code for whatever reasons